 Onshore power supply at Westcon’s yards are one of our important steps for reducing global emissions and local pollution and noise, in addition to increasing the air quality.
 Rigs and ships can utilize onshore power supply when lying at the quay at one of our yards.
 This reduces the operating hours on generators which in turn reduce maintenance and fuel costs.

-With 20 years’ experience as a supplier within electrical services to rig owners, WPA developed solutions where the electrician that performs the maintenance work in the field is connected to a maintenance system such as SAP or IFS.
+With 20 years’ experience as a supplier within electrical services to rig owners, WPA (now SEAM AS) developed solutions where the electrician that performs the maintenance work in the field is connected to a maintenance system such as SAP or IFS.
 This secures documentation after inspection and 30-40 percent better efficiency than previous solutions.

 Westcon has since 2015 taken part in the development of the next generation of bottom seismic nodes.
 The Norwegian company InApril has run the development of the bottom seismic nodes where they have put a focus on data treatment and operational logistics.
 With these solutions bottom seismic tools are taken one step further and can yield large savings for seismic companies across the world.

 The Norwegian company Norse Oiltools develops equipment for collecting steel shavings and swarf during down-hole drilling operations.
 The solutions also work when performing directional drilling operations and saves the operators and platform for well clean-up runs after drilling operations.